 If you like to be involved in your local community there is definitely an opportunity for you to volunteer here in Oldham County and around the local community.

 We have amazing resources and great local libraries.
-Be sure to check out the main branch located in La Grange, KY that opened in 2009.
+Be sure to check out the main branch located in La Grange, KY which opened in 2009.
 Known as the first green (environmentally responsible) library in Kentucky.

 8. Convenient Location

 One reason why people move to Oldham County, KY is because of the average commute.
 The average drive to work is only 25 minutes.
 Oldham County is located only 20 miles east of Louisville and less than 90 miles from Cincinnati, OH.
-With the addition of the new East End Bridge near Prospect, we expect a better flow of traffic and more convenient travels around the Greater Louisville area.
+With the addition of the new East End Bridge near Prospect, we expect a better flow of traffic and more convenient travel around the Greater Louisville area.